vperezb/jekyll-now/_posts/2018-12-26-from-s3-csv-to-pandas-boto3-python3.md

 ---
 layout: post
-title: Download a file from S3 using boto3 python3 lib
+title: Download a csv file from s3 and create a pandas.dataframe
 categories: [python]
 tags: [s3, boto3, AWS]
 ---